CastilloDel/costaCompas/README.md

 #### Linux

-To run the backend on Linux:
+To run the backend on Linux it could be helpfull use virtual environments:

 ```
+python -m venv myvenv
+source myvenv/bin/activate
 pip install -r requirements.txt

 export FLASK_APP="app.py"
 flask run
 ```

+Also, you can add last two commands at the end of myvenv/bin/activate to run flask automatically when venv is activated.

 #### Windows Powershell and venv

-To run the backend on Windows it could be helpfull use virtual environments:
+To run the backend on Windows using virtual environments:

 ```
 python -m venv myvenv
-./myvenv/Scripts/Activate
+./myvenv/Scripts/Activate.ps1
 pip install -r requirements.txt
 ```

-Once the venv is created, you can add the following lines to `Activate.ps1` to run the backend automatically when the virtual environment is activated:
+Once the venv is created, you can modify `Activate.ps1` to run flask automatically adding the following lines, or directly run them in terminal:

 ```
 $env:FLASK_APP = "app.py"
 flask --debug run
 ```

+Once the backend is deployed, you can see it on `localhost:5000`.

 ### Frontend

-To run the frontend, you can use npm:
+To run the frontend, you should use Node.js (version 16.x) and npm:

 ```
 npm install
 npm run dev
 ```

+Then, the frontend will be running on `localhost:5137`.

 <u>Note</u>: You have to change `URL_BACKEND` in file `package.json` to `http://localhost:5000`.
 Otherwise, the frontend will connect to the backend deployed on `https://costacompas-backend.onrender.com`.

 ### Docker Compose

-Alternatively, you can use Docker Compose to run the backend and the frontend in two containers.
+Alternatively, you can use Docker Compose to run the backend and the frontend in two Docker containers.
 First of all, you may change `URL_BACKEND` in file `package.json` to `http://backend:5000`.
 Then, you have to run:

 ```
 docker compose up -d
 ```

+When the containers are running, the frontend will be running inside one of the containers on port `5137`, and the backend on the other container on port `5000`.
+Those ports are redirected to same ports on the host machine, so you will be able to see the frontend on `localhost:5137`, and the backend on `localhost:5000`.

 ## Team :two_men_holding_hands: